kieker-monitoring/kieker/README.md

 Documentation on how to use Kieker can be found here: [Kieker Documentation](http://kieker-monitoring.net/documentation)

+#### Logging

+Kieker uses the [Simple Logging Facade for Java (SLF4J)](https://www.slf4j.org/) to support the logging framework of your choice.
+In order to see or store log messages, you need to [bind a logging framework](https://www.slf4j.org/manual.html#swapping) at deployment time.

 ## Development and Contribution

 Gradle is used as the build tool.
 A `build.gradle` file is provided.